dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 should be configured to point to either a URL with host and port that provides this information, or a local path with the appropriate `security.txt` file.
 See https://securitytxt.org/ for further information.

+## Deprecation of the "prestore" option

+With 9.2, this option is no longer supported, for several reasons.
+See The Book, CHAPTER 18.
+THE BULK SERVICE, for an explanation.

+Note that this change has no effect on the handling of flat/non-recursive requests such as those specified by the TAPE REST API.

+From the standpoint of the JSON bulk description, we still allow for the presence of `prestore`/`preStore`/`pre_store`, etc. so that current scripts (if any) do not need to change.
+But the option will simply be discarded by the frontend resource.